Polymerase Chain Reaction (PCR)

 The enzyme taq polymerase can tolerate very high temperatures and adds DNA bases to the single strand.
 Therefore, a double-stranded DNA molecule is obtained during elongation.

-The polymerase chain reaction (PCR) is a laboratory technique that is used for rapidly producing or amplifying millions to billions of copies of a specific segment of DNA for medical, forensic, and biological research.
+The polymerase chain reaction (PCR) is a technology that is used for rapidly producing or amplifying millions to billions of copies of a specific segment of DNA for medical testing, forensic analysis, and biological research.
 Therefore, PCR is a common tool used in medical, forensic, and biological research labs.
-It has a vast number of applications in clinical diagnosis, genetic engineering, and forensic analysis.
+It has also a vast number of applications in clinical diagnosis, genetic engineering, and forensic analysis.

 The specificity and sensitivity of PCR is highly useful for the clinical diagnosis of various diseases in humans.
 It may include genetic diseases, viral diseases, bacterial diseases, etc.

-• PCR in sex determination: Sex in humans and other animals can be determined by PCR machine by using primers and DNA probes specific for sex chromosomes.
+- PCR in sex determination: Sex in humans and other animals can also be determined by PCR machine by using primers and DNA probes specific for sex chromosomes.
 It is also useful for the detection of sex-related disorders in humans.

 The differences in the genomes of the two organisms can be measured by PCR with random primers.
 The products are separated by electrophoresis or other chromatographic techniques for comparative identification.